 |Grade||Typical BHN||Tensile Strength (min)||Yield Strength (min)||% Elongation|

-Urick is capable of providing various grades of austempered ductile iron (ADI) castings through a trusted partner, in accordance with the latest standards set forth by ASTM International.
+Austempering is a heat treatment process that enhances the hardness and toughness of ductile iron.
+Urick is capable of providing various grades of austempered ductile iron (ADI) castings through our trusted partner Applied Process, in accordance with the latest standards set forth by ASTM International.

 What is ductile iron?